app789/Compiler-Design-Lab/README.md

 5.Lex Tool<br />
 &nbsp;  Define all the rules and parse the input program.
 I have implemented a simple lexical analyser.
 5.Recursive Descent parser<br />
-&nbsp;  Parses a given arithmetic expression and prints the result.
+&nbsp;  Parses a given arithmetic expression and prints the result.<br />